grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

 Remember the `preAllocatedVUs` setting we glossed over earlier?
 With this setting, we told k6 to start the test with 2 virtual users.
 With such few allocated VUs, k6  could **not** achieve our desired iteration rate (50 iterations/s).

-You can confirm this fact in the `iterations` value in the test summary; our test was attained a rate of only 13.61 iterations per second and we wanted 50.
+You can confirm this fact in the `iterations` value in the test summary; our test attained a rate of only 13.61 iterations per second and we wanted 50.

 ### Adjusting preallocated virtual users